slothbear/LCMax/readme.md

 Chat Charger cannot change the function of the Live Chat window, but it could change display options like fonts, colors, text sizes.

-## installation instructions

-1. Close the Farmville window.
-1. Drag the **Chat Charger** link above to your bookmarks bar.
-  * NOTE: Don't click the link.
-That does nothing.
-Drag it.
-  * If that doesn't make sense, watch this [tutorial video](https://www.youtube.com/watch?v=-E6h7Z5fPlg) that demonstrates the dragging process.
-1. Open Farmville.
-1. Click the **Chat Charger** bookmark in your bookmarks bar.
-1. Super Tall Chat yay!

 <br>
 ## not happy?